 Physical and mental stress can trigger flare ups as your body responses cannot always tell the difference between them- it just knows to respond to stress through involuntary hormonal triggers.
 If you have a high stress job, compounded by the stress of medical issues surrounding arthritis, work on mental well-being through therapy, and breathing exercises.

 Lose that excess weight which puts added stress on your joints and impeded your circulatory system.
-Ask your doctor for help to maintain a supportive diet and exercise to get started in cutting off the extra pounds to help getting you moving, and feeling better.
+Ask your doctor for help to maintain a supportive diet and exercise to get started in cutting off the extra pounds to help to get you moving, and feeling better.

 A lack of sleep actually can make your arthritic symptoms worse, and have a negative impact on your overall health.
 Everything mentioned above can work towards alleviating your symptoms to have a better night’s sleep, but if you are still struggling to fall asleep each night- there are a few specific aids that are more specific to your rest.

-Anything you do mentioned above that helps alleviate pain will of course help with your overall sleep quality, but there are some tips that can help with your overall sleep in general you should consider.
+Anything you do mention above that helps alleviate pain will of course help with your overall sleep quality, but there are some tips that can help with your overall sleep, in general, you should consider.

 Support your natural circadian rhythm, your internal alarm clock that helps determine when you should naturally rise each morning, and sleep.
 Staying on a schedule provides peace of mind, as well as natural mental and physical stimulations for your body to ready itself for your day.